 VENAVER

 VENAVER (Spanish for “Come and See”) has its origins in scripture.
 Jesus said, “Come and you will see” John 1:39-41.
-This program is an immersion experience that offers Junior and Senior students, faculty, and staff opportunities to participate in faith-based experiences in local and global communities.
+VENAVER trips are immersions experience that offer Junior and Senior students, faculty, and staff opportunities to participate in faith-based experiences in local and global communities.
 Participants explore faith, community, service learning, social justice, and simple living in a safe environment in every VENAVER experience.
 Students of all faith traditions and backgrounds are invited to participate in VENAVER.
-Four VENAVER retreats will be offered throughout the 2023-2024 academic year.
+Four VENAVER retreats will be offered throughout the 2024-2025 academic year.
 Please see below for details, and email Erin Hanshew at ehanshew@cbhs-sacramento.org with any questions.

 Yakima